PasaLab/MR-Course-Assignments/Task-0.md

 #### Related issue has been solved?

-It does exist since Alluxio is a popular project.
+It does exist since Fluid is a popular project.
 If your task has already been solved, contact the teaching assistants for a new one.

 ## Notice(s)